aptise/peter_sslers/README.md

 ## Unique Fully Qualified Domain Sets (UniqueFQDNSet)

-One of the LetsEncrypt service's ratelimits is based on a Certificate Request's "uniqueness" of domains.
+One of the LetsEncrypt service's ratelimits is based on a Certificate Request's "uniqueness" of Domains.

-To more easily deal with this limit, Orders/Certificates/CertificateRequests are designed around the idea of a "UniqueFQDNSet"
+To more easily deal with this limit, Orders/Certificates/CertificateRequests are designed around the idea of a "UniqueFQDNSet" and not a single Domain.

+When requesting a new certificate or importing existing ones, most of this happens behind-the-scenes: a listing of Domains is turned into a unique set of Domain names.

 ## Certificates and Certificate Requests